brianmslater/korg_pcg_tools/README.md

 - ✅ **Copy and paste** - Patches and setlist slots (including from ROM banks)
 - ✅ **Batch operations** - Sort, compact, and organize
 - ✅ **Keyboard shortcuts** - Full keyboard navigation

+**Note:** Legacy tkinter-based editors have been removed.
+Use the Qt GUI for all editing.

 ### Core Functionality
 - ✅ **Open and save** PCG files from all Korg synthesizers